gaiandb/gaiandb/README.md

 The first of the following files that exists will be chosen:
-(Note that 'FileImportDefaults' and 'FileImportControls' are hard-coded location strings) (Note also that the &ltGaianDB-node-workspace-folder&gt will be the working directory of the process unless you have set the java system property: 'derby.system.home')
+(Note that 'FileImportDefaults' and 'FileImportControls' are hard-coded location strings) (Note also that the &lt;GaianDB-node-workspace-folder&gt; will be the working directory of the process unless you have set the java system property: 'derby.system.home')

 1) /a/b/datafile.dat.properties
 2) /a/b/FileImportDefaults.properties
-3) &ltGaianDB-node-workspace-folder&gt/FileImportControls/a/b/datafile.dat.properties
+3) &lt;GaianDB-node-workspace-folder&gt;/FileImportControls/a/b/datafile.dat.properties
-4) &ltGaianDB-node-workspace-folder&gt/FileImportControls/a/b/FileImportDefaults.properties
+4) &lt;GaianDB-node-workspace-folder&gt;/FileImportControls/a/b/FileImportDefaults.properties
-5) &ltGaianDB-node-workspace-folder&gt/FileImportControls/b/datafile.dat.properties
+5) &lt;GaianDB-node-workspace-folder&gt;/FileImportControls/b/datafile.dat.properties
-6) &ltGaianDB-node-workspace-folder&gt/FileImportControls/b/FileImportDefaults.properties
+6) &lt;GaianDB-node-workspace-folder&gt;/FileImportControls/b/FileImportDefaults.properties
-7) &ltGaianDB-node-workspace-folder&gt/FileImportControls/datafile.dat.properties
+7) &lt;GaianDB-node-workspace-folder&gt;/FileImportControls/datafile.dat.properties
-8) &ltGaianDB-node-workspace-folder&gt/FileImportControls/FileImportDefaults.properties
+8) &lt;GaianDB-node-workspace-folder&gt;/FileImportControls/FileImportDefaults.properties

 If no control file is resolved using this process, the default CSV format is assumed.
 </pre>